 Fast forward to 1980, and Topps finally answered the challenge by issuing their own set of fast and furious freak cars.
 The new sticker series was called Weird Wheels, and it certainly rose to the occasion.
 Unfortunately, the Big Daddy Roth fad had faded by then, and far more product was made than could be sold.
 (It is still cheap today as a result.)

 It has been commonly reported that this series was the last card set Norm Saunders painted for Topps, with other art contributed by an unknown second artist.
 While it is certain that Saunders worked on the set, there are conflicting memories as to whether Saunders painted any of the images himself from approved designs, or if he just retouched the otherwise finished paintings from the other artist.
 Topps would routinely hire Saunders to paint cards for sets, but for added speed, they would also hire other painters to contribute cards as well.
-Then they would pay Norm extra to apply a final polish (or "master's touch") to the other artwork so that all the cards in the set had a similar quality.
+Then they would pay Norm extra to apply a final polish (or "master's touch") to the other artwork so that all the cards in the set had a similar (and overall higher) quality.
 He did this, for example, with Civil War News, Battle, and Mars Attacks.

 Separating who did the majority of any single painting has always been tough, but David Saunders, Norm's youngest son (and an artist himself), has had a lot of practice with it.
 He believes his father painted twenty-two of the Weird Wheels images: #1, 5, 7, 9, 10, 11, 13, 14, 17, 18, 19, 20, 22, 23, 25, 26, 27, 28, 29, 30, 31, and 33.
 He doesn't think Norm only touched up the 55 images in the set.
 What he remembers is his dad beginning several paintings from approved designs.
 David was about 25 at the time, and Norm was in declining health from emphysema.
 When he caught his 73-year-old father working on Weird Wheels, he told him to stop since it could kill him!
 Norm's response was classic: "It's fun!
 I gotta keep working.
 What the hell else am I gonna do?"
 Needless to say, he didn't stop.
 (After all, father knows best.)